 Prevailing winds like the trade winds are currents of air which move across the surface of the earth in a generally westward direction.
-More detailed maps showing wind direction use a symbol called a wind barb.
-In addition to showing the direction of the wind, a wind barb also indicates its speed.
-Wind speed is important information for eco-businesses which harvest wind energy.
-Wind direction and wind speed are important for navigation, both for shipping and air traffic.
-Newer digital wind maps present wind speeds using color and wind direction using arrow heads so while the classic wind barb symbol is useful, check the map key for each wind map that you read to learn which convention is being followed.
+In a more detailed weather report, wind direction and speed are shown using a symbol called a wind barb.
+Newer digital wind maps present wind speeds using color and wind direction using arrowheads.
+So while the classic wind barb symbol is useful, if you're checking on today's forecast or the projected wind tomorrow, always check the map key for each wind map to learn which convention is being followed.

 Realize that the trade winds and the polar easterlies are prevailing winds that blow from east to west thanks to the rotation of the earth around its own axis.
 At the equator, the widest part of the earth's sphere, there is an area of calm where typically no wind blows.
 This area is called the doldrums.
 Between about 30 and 60 degrees north and south, the prevailing winds are westerlies.
 This means that they blow from west to east.

 Learn the way to speak about wind directions.
 When a wind is easterly, it blows from the east towards the west.
 However, when the wind is eastward, it blows from the west towards the east.
 The suffix is what determines the direction: "ly" means from and "ward" means towards.
 Now you will be able to designate the local wind directions that you find on the wind map.